 1. The most used social login

-Facebook is the most favoured of social media logins, leading the charge together with Google.
+Facebook is the most favored of social media logins, leading the charge together with Google.
 The amount of active Facebook users grows by the month.
 So, if you’re looking to add a single social media login button – Facebook is the one.
 You can, of course, provide users with the opportunity to sign in with other accounts, such as, Twitter or Google, which are also widely used social media profiles for login.
-Using that could broaden your reach – you would reach people who are not using Facebook, but are using Twitter, for example.
+Using that could broaden your reach – you would reach people who are not using Facebook but are using Twitter, for example.

 2. Assurance and familiarity